How to get rid of mosquitoes in your yard FAST! These proven, organic and natural remedies work just as well, if not better, than the toxic stuff.

 At the time of feeding, the female pierces the skin and injects saliva, which is responsible for the irritation that follows.
-Blood taken from humans or other animals infected with disease-producing organisms in turn infects the mosquito, which transmits them to future hosts.
+Blood taken from humans or other animals infected with disease-producing organisms in turn infects the mosquito which transmits them to future hosts.

-The mosquito has four distinct stages in its life cycle: egg, larva, pupa, and adult.
+The mosquito has four distinct stages in its life cycle: egg, larva, pupa and adult.
 A large number of species overwinter as eggs, others as larvae or adults.
-All have one common requirement – they need stagnant or standing water to complete their life cycle.
+All have one common requirement – mosquitoes need stagnant or standing water to complete their life cycle.
 After a blood meal the female develops her eggs.
 (Adult males do not bite and feed solely on plant nectar.)
-One blood meal supplies enough nutrients for her to produce several hundred eggs, which she will lay in or around water.
-Depending on the species, the eggs are either attached to one another to form a raft or they are laid individually and float on the water.
+One blood meal supplies enough nutrients for her to produce several hundred eggs which she will lay in or around water.
+Depending on the species, eggs are either attached to one another to form a raft or they are laid individually and float on water.
 Eggs hatch within days releasing larvae, commonly called “wrigglers,” which feed on microorganisms in the water until they pupate 7-10 days later.
 Adults emerge 1-4 days later and can live for a period of four to eight weeks.
 There are several overlapping generations throughout the season.
 In warmer regions breeding occurs year round.

 Breeding sites include:

 - Salt marshes